JumpTask logo

 4. Pitch NPFP vendors once you’ve got samples and accuracy stats.

-You need to have good grammar and language skills, the ability to time subtitles correctly, sharp listening for accents or people talking over each other, sticking to style rules, and knowing how to handle basic subtitle files like SRT or VTT.
+You need to have good grammar and strong language proficiency, the ability to time subtitles correctly, sharp listening for accents or people talking over each other, sticking to style rules, and knowing how to handle basic subtitle files like SRT or VTT.

 Another way to get paid for Netflix binges is through research panels.
-They test new Netflix content like trailers, shows, or movies and ask for feedback on the story or characters.
+They test new Netflix content like trailers, shows, and upcoming releases and ask for feedback on the story or characters.
 The Netflix Preview Club is the best-known, though unpaid.
-Real paid projects usually run through third-party vendors working with streaming services.
+Real paid opportunities usually run through third-party vendors working with streaming services.

 How to start: